Read time: 6 minutes

-Your anonymous users must have their own unique user keys to use Experimentation.
-To learn more, read Designating anonymous users.
+Your anonymous contexts must have their own unique context keys to use Experimentation.
+To learn more, read Anonymous contexts and users.

 You do not have to use the Relay Proxy to use Experimentation.
 However, if you do use the Relay Proxy, you must configure it to send events.
 To learn more, read Configuring an SDK to use the Relay Proxy.

-Metrics are the measure against which you evaluate flag events.
-You can use metrics to track all kinds of things, from how often users access a URL to how long that URL takes to load a page.
-If users load a URL, click an element, or otherwise participate in the behavior the metric tracks, LaunchDarkly sends an event to your experiment.
+Metrics measure audience behaviors affected by the flags in your experiments.
+You can use metrics to track all kinds of things, from how often end users access a URL to how long that URL takes to load a page.
+If end users load a URL, click an element, or otherwise participate in the behavior the metric tracks, LaunchDarkly sends an event to your experiment.